YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <h2>Active Directory Infrastructure Setup Completed!</h2>

-<b>We've successfully deployed the foundational virtual machine infrastructure, establishing a domain controller VM and a client VM within the same Azure virtual network, configured for basic communication.
-It's important to note that this lab has only prepared the groundwork; the actual deployment and configuration of the domain environment itself will be the focus of the next lab.
+<b>We've successfully deployed the foundational virtual machine infrastructure, establishing a Server VM that will eventually be promoted as a Domain controller and a Client VM within the same Azure virtual network, configured for basic communication.
+(Next lab description).
 Remember to stop the VMs in the Azure Portal when not in use to manage costs effectively.</b>
 <br />
 <br />
 </p>